cedar-policy/cedar-docs/docs/json-est.md

     ```

 # `action`

 The `action` object is required.

 The value of this object must include an object with the key `op`, and depending on the value of `op`, an object with the key `[entity](#entity)` or `[entities](#entities)`.

 ## `op`

-The `op` key is mandatory.
+The `op` key is required.

 The `op` object must have one of the following string values:

 * `All`